 Just nearing the end of the hike, you will pass some giant glacial boulders that are just amazing.
 The kids love climbing all over them and pretending that they are holding them up.

-The Flume Gorge is a great place to explore with kids and I recommend printing off this park scavenger hunt to help them look out for certain plants and animals.
-Wear good shoes, as it can be slippery in many areas.
-No pets are allowed.
-Open seasonally, May- October.
+The Flume Gorge is a great place to explore with kids.
+I recommend doing a scavenger hunt to help them look out for certain plants and animals.